Code-Institute-Submissions/DD_DB_MS3/README.md

  * BQ Aquaris M10 Ubuntu Edition
  * Microsoft Surface 2

 **Template Routes:** I can't stress enough the importance that had situating a console log at the start of every route during the development process to be able to trace where the crash happened when it did.
 The second useful thing has been using print() inside and after conditional statements.
 The combination of both of these features made the testing and identifying issues as easy as it gets.
 This methodology has been a constant until the product was finished.
+Here is a small snippet as example were you can see how to track the stages of a logic proccess and the values it is working with:

+>@app.route1("/route1")
+def route1():
+*console.log("route 1 open")*
+>>if something-happened:
+*console.log("inside if statement")*
+>>>value = request.form["needed value"]
+*print(value)*

+> ...
+>>else:
+*console.log("if statement checked but not used")*

+>...
+*console.log("route 1 logic finished")*
+return redirect('route1-endpoint')

 **Database CRUD:** creation, deletion and edition of items (cosmetics) in the database was tested with the help of some Beta-testers.
 Once more, this is very important to really be able to find problems with the wrong inputs using a wide range of users.
 In this specific case, using MongoDB Clusters, made it very easy to check how was the data being recorded and modify your code if needed.